ab-emptycup/ab-emptycup.github.io/devlog/jan23-week-2.md

 This looks like it is going to be more complicated than I thought.
 Is this a one time thing or do I need to keep doing this.
 If latter, I need to figure out a way to connect to both the old database and the new database.

+Today was a long day with 7.5 hours of productive work.

 ### Wednesday: